gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Here."
 Her mother pushed the empty kettle across the table.
 "How about you refill that and I'll make tea?
-It sounds like the worst of the storm has passed, and a bit of air will help you clear your head."
+It sounds like the worst of the storm has passed, and a bit of air will good for you after that."

 Noxy nodded, not trusting herself to speak.
 She slipped her feet into her boots without bothering to do up the laces, pulled a poncho over her head, and stumbled out into the night.

-Rain was still falling, but Indy had been right---most of the panicked clouds had passed, and the few stragglers chasing them were already east of Stale, heading toward the plains.
+Rain was still falling, but Indy had been right---most of the panicked clouds had passed, and the few stragglers trying to catch up were already east of Stale, heading toward the plains.
 She watched them for a moment, then closed her eyes.

 "Goof," she muttered a moment later.
 Of *course* she hadn't been able to mind-hear anything.
-What had happened earlier with Thokmay had been a coincidence.
+What had happened earlier with Big Blue had been a coincidence.
 She shouldn't---

 Something clattered in the narrow alley between her house and the yarning shed.
 Noxy opened her mouth to ask who was there, but stopped herself.
 What if the troll had come back?
-There was no reason it would, but there was no reason it would have been in the village in the first place.

 She set the kettle down quietly on the front step of her house and tiptoed gingerly toward the alley.
-Holding her breath, she leaned forward and peeked around the corner, just in time to see a shadowy figure disappear out the other end.
+Holding her breath, she leaned forward and peeked around the corner, just in time to see a hooded figure disappear out the other end.
 It was definitely a person, not a troll, but who would be out in the rain?

-*The soldiers,* she realized.
-It had to be one of the soldiers, except why would they be out in the rain either?
 Suspicious, she hurried to follow.

 "Ow!"
 Ten steps in, her foot connected with a pile of cobblestones that she and Sensy had put there as part of some long-forgotten game.
 The stones clattered